Madurai: Early and medieval history

-After the Sangam age, most of present-day Tamil Nadu, including Madurai, came under the rule of the Kalabhra dynasty, which was ousted by the Pandyas around 590 CE.
+After the Sangam age, most of present-day Tamil Nadu, including Madurai, came under the rule of the Kalabhra dynasty, which was ousted by the Pandyas under Kadunkon, around 590 CE.
+By the 7th century CE, Madurai had become the primary capital of the Pandyas, as evidenced from the works of the Bhakti period saints like Appar and Sambandar.
 The Pandyas were ousted from Madurai by the Chola dynasty during the early 9th century.
 The city was fought over between the Cholas and the Pandyas during the 12th century, changing hands several times, until the early 13th century, when the second Pandyan empire was established with Madurai as its capital.
 After the death of Kulasekara Pandian (1268–1308 CE), Madurai came under the rule of the Delhi Sultanate.
 The Madurai Sultanate then seceded from Delhi and functioned as an independent kingdom until its gradual annexation by the Vijayanagara Empire in 1378 CE.
 Madurai became independent from Vijayanagar in 1559 CE under the Nayaks.
 Nayak rule ended in 1736 CE and Madurai was repeatedly captured several times by Chanda Sahib (1740 – 1754 CE), Arcot Nawab and Muhammed Yusuf Khan (1725 – 1764 CE) in the middle of the 18th century.

+British rule

 In 1801, Madurai came under the direct control of the British East India Company and was annexed to the Madras Presidency.
 The British government made donations to the Meenakshi temple and participated in the Hindu festivals during the early part of their rule.
 The city evolved as a political and industrial complex through the 19th and 20th centuries to become a district headquarters of a larger Madurai district.
 In 1837, the fortifications around the temple were demolished by the British.
-The moat was drained and the debris was used to construct new streets – Veli, Marat and Perumaal Mesthiri streets.
+The moat was drained and the debris was used to construct new streets – Veli, Marret and Perumal Maistry streets.
 The city was constituted as a municipality in 1866 under the Town Improvement Act of 1865.
 The British government faced initial hiccups during the earlier period of the establishment of municipality in land ceiling and tax collection in Madurai and Dindigul districts under the direct administration of the officers of the government.
 The city, along with the district, was resurveyed between 1880 and 1885 CE and subsequently, five municipalities were constituted in the two districts and six taluk boards were set up for local administration.
 Police stations were established in Madurai city, housing the headquarters of the District Superintendent.